Academic Year Undergraduate Research Award (AYURA)

 The Office of Undergraduate Research offers the Academic Year Undergraduate Research Award (AYURA) to support project expenses of student-initiated, faculty-mentored, inquiry-based independent scholarly research or creative endeavors in the Humanities, Social Sciences, and Arts.
 Awards are budget-based, up to a maximum amount of $2500.

-Historically, the AYURA has only been available during term-time, but the AYURA will be available during summer 2024 to facilitate rising seniors' initiation of thesis research.
+Previously, the AYURA was only available during term-time, but it is now available during the summer as well to facilitate rising seniors' initiation of thesis research.

 Eligibility

-• WashU senior working towards a thesis or an inquiry-based capstone or culminating project
+• WashU senior (or rising senior) working towards a thesis or an inquiry-based capstone or culminating project

 • Nomination from a WashU faculty mentor in the field of inquiry who agrees to actively engage in overseeing the project.